jlevy/og-equity-compensation/README.md

   you.
 The IRS’s
   [AMT Assistant](https://www.irs.gov/Businesses/Small-Businesses-&-Self-Employed/Alternative-Minimum-Tax-(AMT)-Assistant-for-Individuals)
   might also help.
-  - 🚧 Better links on any of these?
-  - 🚧 Explain the terminology of “triggering” AMT.
 - ❗ AMT is relevant to you if you’re reading this.
   It is important to understand because exercising ISOs can trigger AMT.
 In some cases a *lot* of AMT, *even when you haven’t sold the stock* and have no money to pay.